12.30.2009

 ......tell my husband that I was considering giving up sex for Lent (did I really just say that?)

-.....drive down the highway, with my fingers plugged in my ears and my elbows on the steering wheel, while my children yelled in the back seat.
+.....drive down the highway, with my fingers plugged in my ears and my elbows on the steering wheel, while my children yelled in the back seat......decide that speeding was the best way to end the misery, and that if a cop pulled me over I would simply tell him/her that if they were driving with two screaming toddlers less than two feet behind them they would drive over the speed limit too.

 .....attend a meeting where I was the only one under the age of 55 (except for my two children who were technically not part of the meeting).